Birds

 SMART Goals

-Increase grassland breeding birds: Increase densities to an average of 4.25 birds per 10 acres by 2020.
+Increase grassland breeding birds: Increase densities to an average of 4.25 birds per 10 acres.

 Support riparian birds: Continue increasing riparian bird populations at current rates (Wilson’s Warbler, Swainson’s Thrush, Song Sparrow).
 Maintain high bird species richness in Honsinger Creek (20-50 species per point).